eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 These packages can be optionally included for use within applications on an as-needed basis.

-**Web - Client Libraries**
+**Web SDK - Client Libraries**

-Prior research has gone into both [protocol development](https://github.com/greymass/anchor-link/blob/master/protocol.md) as well as the creation of numerous SDKs:
+Prior research has gone into both [protocol development](https://github.com/greymass/anchor-link/blob/master/protocol.md) as Anchor was built, as well as the creation of numerous SDKs:

 - https://github.com/greymass/anchor-link
 - https://github.com/greymass/anchor-link-browser-transport